-Everything you're going to want from Lowe's Fourth of July sale | CNN Underscored
+Everything you're going to want from the Lowe's 4th of July sale | CNN Underscored

 Casainc 7-Piece Patio Conversation Set ($1303.19, originally $1,447.99; lowes.com)

-Made from weather resistant rattan with cushions perfect for cozying up, this set takes vibin’ on the patio to the next level.
+Made from weather-resistant rattan with cushions perfect for cozying up, this set takes vibin’ on the patio to the next level.

 Weber Genesis II Stainless Steel 3-Burner Propane Gas Grill ($879, originally $929; lowes.com)

-Lowe’s is offering $50 off select Weber grills through July 7, and this stainless steel model is easy to use and has an app connected monitor so you can set it and forget it.
+Lowe’s is offering $50 off select Weber grills through July 7, and this stainless steel model is easy to use and has an app-connected monitor so you can set it and forget it.

 Portfolio 12-Light Plug-In White LED String Lights ($24.98, originally $29.98; lowes.com)